-Atom Model of Helium (provisional)
+Atom model of thermally excited Helium

 Categories of Publications: